nervosys/AutonomySim/docs/px4_build.md

 ## Build PX4 for ARM hardware

-Now  you  can build the PX4 firmware for running on real pixhawk hardware:
+Now, you can build the PX4 firmware and run it on real Pixhawk hardware:

 ```shell
 make px4_fmu-v4
 ```

 This build will take a little longer because it is building a lot more including the NuttX real time OS, all the drivers for the sensors in the Pixhawk flight controller, and more.
-It is also running the compiler in super size-squeezing mode so it can fit all that in a 1 megabyte ROM !!
+It is also running the compiler in super size-squeezing mode so it can fit all that in a 1 megabyte ROM!

 One nice tid bit is you can plug in your pixhawk USB, and type `make px4fmu-v2_default upload` to flash the hardware with these brand new bits, so you don't need to use QGroundControl for that.

 ## Some Useful Parameters

 PX4 has many customizable parameters (over 700 of them, in fact) and to get best results with AutonomySim we have found the following parameters are handy:

 ```cpp
 // be sure to enable the new position estimator module: